executablebooks/meta/docs/dev-conventions.md

 ## Git Branches

-Repositories should use the `main` branch as their primary branch.
+Repositories should use the `master` branch as their primary branch.
 Then additions to this branch should follow these simple concepts:

 - Use feature branches for all new features and bug fixes.
-- Merge feature branches into the main branch using pull requests.
+- Merge feature branches into the master branch using pull requests.
-- Keep a high quality, up-to-date main branch.
+- Keep a high quality, up-to-date master branch.

 It is also advised to name branches by the convention: